weberjn/org.openhab.automation.javascripting/README.md

 * all Java classes used as JSR 223 script have to inherit from [org.openhab.automation.javascripting.scriptsupport.Script](src/main/java/org/openhab/automation/javascripting/scriptsupport/Script.java)

-* When the openHAB ScriptFileWatcher detects a new .java File in conf/automation/jsr223 it is loaded, compiled into memory, parsed for @Rule annotations and the rules are activated.
-Then the onLoad() method is executed.
+* When the openHAB ScriptFileWatcher detects a new .java File in conf/automation/jsr223 it is loaded, compiled into memory and its onLoad() method is executed.
+  Then it is parsed for @Rule annotations and the rules are activated.

-* Java Rules do not see other rule classes.
+* Java script classes do not see other script classes.
 Each one has its own ClassLoader.
 This is an consequence of the way openHAB JSR223 and the Java ScriptEngine work, each script is loaded separately and so has its own memory classloader.

 * you can use libraries if you package them as [OSGI bundles](#library-code).